-Pamela Gough is a Brisbane 's contemporary Australian narrative Artist whose paintings are narratives embedded with maps and celtic symbolism, colour and texture, inspired by the patterns in the landscape, and character houses, especially the Queenslander, from her home town of Brisbane.
+Pamela Gough is Brisbane based contemporary Australian Narrative Landscape Artist whose textured paintings are embedded with "Queenslanders", maps and celtic symbolism, inspired by the patterns in the landscape, across the country but featuring her home town of Brisbane.

 And My Story ...

-During 2019-2020 Pamela concentrated on Commission Works, of which there were a few, and of course during the pandemic her 2020 Solo Exhibition "Road Trip" was cancelled and then Graydon Gallery closed.
+During 2019-2020 Pamela concentrated on Commission Works, of which there were a few.
+And of course during the pandemic her 2020 Solo Exhibition "Road Trip" had to be cancelled and then even Graydon Gallery closed for good.

-2022 sees a new Gallery space and the Road Trips coming together in new works for "Grounded" an exhibition about where we find our place and our heart no matter where we are.
+2022 saw a new Gallery space Impress Studio Gallery and the Road Trips coming together in new works for "Grounded", an exhibition about where we find our place and our heart no matter where we are.

-Pamela also paints commissions which provides an opportunity to travel others' journeys and experience shared stories about their loved homes.
-Some of these can be experience in "Commission works".
+Pamela paints commissions which provides an opportunity to travel others' journeys and experience shared stories about their beloved homes.
+Some of these can be experienced in "Commission works".